Back to the Future (of Workspace Design)

 Hong Kong's commercial establishments also go to great lengths to keep their businesses running alongside the rules of distancing.
 For example, restaurants have installed plexiglass screens to separate dining booths.

 Gesture technology is already a trend in public spaces, where a hand motion can release the perfect amount of soap.
-Digital access with tracking have been integrated with many office entrances as well.
-It's only a matter of time when similar solutions can be made at scale and available to more physical spaces.
+Digital access and tracking have been integrated with many office entrances as well.
+It's only a matter of time when similar solutions can be done at scale and available in more physical spaces.

 “Technology, health and wellness, and ventilation are the three key areas that are coming up over and over and over again," said Andy Cohen.